Horticulture Turfgrass Operations

 In August 2019, Maddy began her educational journey at ICC with a goal to earn a two-year degree in Agricultural Science & Technology.
 During her time at ICC, however, she earned much more.
 Maddy graduated from ICC in May with not only her two-year degree but also certificates in Precision Agriculture and Agricultural Production.
 Most importantly, she graduated with a…

-Individuals who love working outdoors, working with people, being creative, and taking care of the environment will feel right at home working in the green industry.Corinne Brown, Associate Professor and Program Coordinator, Horticulture
+Individuals who love working outdoors, working with people, being creative, and taking care of the environment will feel right at home working in the green industry.Corinne Brown, Associate Professor, Horticulture Program Coordinator

 How Do I Get Into the Horticulture Turfgrass Operations Program?